gsauthof/dracut-sshd/README.md

 - How do I make it work on Ubuntu 20.04?

   A: There are some pitfalls on Ubuntu.
-Firstly, dracut isn't installed by default (fix: `apt install dracut dracut-network`).
+Firstly, dracut isn't installed by default (fix: `apt install dracut-core dracut-network`).
 Secondly, dracut isn't a first class citizen on Ubuntu (i.e. it's only included in the universe repository, not in the main repository).
 As a result, the default dracut